 Read ASHA's other local district success stories.

-The National Coalition on Personnel Shortages in Special Education and Related Services is a coalition that works to sustain a discussion among all key stakeholders on the issue of personnel shortages in education settings; develop and share personnel shortages data and information; and improve policies and practices affecting personnel shortages in special education and related services professions.
-ASHA and the Personnel Improvement Center, (see below) housed at the National Association of State Directors of Special Education (NASDSE), co-chair the coalition, which represents more than 30 national, state, and local organizations.
-The coalition has a Web site to provide administrators and hiring officials with information on the training, certification, and licensure requirements of the coalition professions represented; data on the extent of the shortages across professions, success stories; and resources on recruitment and retention strategies.
+NCPSSERS is a coalition that works to sustain a discussion among key stakeholders on the issue of personnel shortages in education settings; develop and share personnel shortages data and information; and improve policies and practices affecting personnel shortages in special education and related services professions.
+The Coalition represents more than 30 national, state, and local organizations that provide data on the extent of the shortages across professions legislative updates, and resources on recruitment and retention strategies.

-This is a speech-language pathology resource with comprehensive job listings specifically for SLPs and CFY's searching for a career in speech-language pathology.
-The site contains SLP job search tools, SLP licensure information, and career resources.
+SLPJobs.com hosts comprehensive job listings specifically for SLPs and CFY's searching for a career in speech-language pathology.
+The site contains SLP job search tools, licensure information, and career resources.